 CCNI Online Claimers:

 You may still circle the milk served, handwrite anywhere on the menu what milk was served, or write a note if milk was not available for given days.
+Additionally if you are unable to purchase a specific component other than milk, please be sure you make a note of the missing component and the reason.

 For bread: Think outside the box for your grains category.
 Many providers are struggling to find bread, but bread itself is not a required component, the component is grains.
 You may find it easier to obtain something like pretzels, dry cereal, crackers, etc. and those are perfectly fine to serve at lunch or suppertime.
 Try pancakes or waffles at lunch or supper – they aren’t just for breakfast!
 Remember to look for an enriched grain as the first ingredient.